 The Challenge of Structural Change: Full power for Brandenburg

-More than one tenth of all energy consumed in Germany is produced in Brandenburg.
-With a mix of sustainable and conventional energy, Brandenburg has to be a reliable supplier of affordable and environmentally friendly electricity coming from domestic sources.
-Naturally, the signals on European level must be set in the right way.
+More than one-tenth of the total energy consumed in Germany is produced in Brandenburg.
+With a mix of renewable and conventional energy, Brandenburg must be a reliable supplier of affordable and eco-friendly electrical energy from domestic sources.
+Therefore, it is necessary to set the right course at the European level.

 Support by the European Union

 Already today, there are European funds available for regions facing structural changes due to climate protection.
 These funds are part of the so-called cohesion policy.
 It accounts now for around twenty percent of the total financial amount that is consisted of the long-term EU budget 2021-2027 and the Next Generation EU recovery fund (NGEU).
 The European Parliament will continue to strongly emphasize the support for regions, which are affected by industrial transformation.